 Start With the Foundation

 I knew as soon as I started designing that I’d want barn doors in my home.
-A classic element of traditional farmhouse homes, they’re what I like to call “movable art.”
+A classic element of traditional farmhouse homes, they’re what I like to think of as movable art.
 I started with barn doors in my upstairs hallway as opposed to built-ins.
 And for extra authenticity, we made them out of reclaimed wood planks.

 There’s a reason your lower cabinets are lifted and protrude slightly.
 It’s called a “toe-kick” and it’s there so you can stand closer to the countertop while working.